-When people think of things to grow indoors, the first thing that comes to mind is usually herbs.
-Fruits and veggies.
-Leafy greens.
-Maybe you love growing green beans indoors — but have you thought about bean sprouts?
+Have you thought about bean sprouts, though?
 These shoots from germinating beans are actually edible and used in a lot of dishes, both raw and cooked — and they’re easy to grow!
-Growing bean sprouts at home doesn’t involve a lot of space or maintenance, and as a healthy raw or cooked addition to your meals, they can be a great thing to have on hand.
+Growing bean sprouts at home doesn’t involve a lot of space or maintenance, and as healthy raw or cooked additions to your meals, they can be a great food item to have on hand.

 Mung bean sprouts are perhaps the most popular variety of bean sprouts.
 As a staple of Asian cuisine, mung beans and their sprouts have been cultivated for hundreds of years and are used to add freshness and texture to an array of dishes.
 Although you can purchase them from the store, it’s much easier (and tastier) to grow them in your home.
 Growing bean sprouts is cost effective and lets you make use of extra dried beans you have lying around.